Aqua Line (Mumbai Metro): Tunnels

-Tunneling work on the corridor is expected to begin by October 2017.
-An estimated 6 million cubic metres of rubble will be excavated during tunneling, which will be sent to quarries on the outskirts of Mumbai.
-The rubble includes basalt rock of good quality that can be re-used in construction.
-Initial plans called for the rubble to be used for the foundation of the Shiv Smarak monument, and the proposed Mumbai coastal road project, but delays associated with the monument have made this unlikely.
+Tunneling work on the corridor was expected to begin by October 2017.
+An estimated 6 million cubic metres of rubble was to be excavated during tunneling, which would be sent to quarries on the outskirts of Mumbai.
+The rubble included basalt rock of good quality that could be re-used in construction.
+Initial plans called for the rubble to be used for the foundation of the Shiv Smarak monument, and the proposed Mumbai coastal road project, but delays associated with the monument made this unlikely.

 On 10 July 2018, the MMRDA announced that it had completed 5,100 metres of tunneling for the corridor within the first year since the project was initiated.
 Around 10 km of tunneling was completed by September 2018, and 20 km by February 2019.
 The MMRCL reported that 23.9 km of the 52 km tunnelling work had been completed by the end of March 2019, or about 45% of total tunnelling work.
-As of 17 Dec 2020, 91% of total tunneling work is complete.
+As of 17 December 2020, 91% of total tunneling work is complete.

 On 19 March 2020, MMRCL announced that it has achieved its 27th breakthrough out of the planned 41 breakthroughs.
-The section between BKC and Dharavi also marks the First underwater tunnel across the Mithi River.
+The section between BKC and Dharavi also marked the First underwater tunnel across the Mithi River.
 Pending tunneling across the Mithi river between Dharavi and BKC was completed on 19 August 2020, marking 29th such breakthrough.

-On 16 August 2019, Chief Minister Fadnavis revealed the model for the rolling stock for Line 3 and announced that the line would be called the Aqua Line as the exterior and interior of the train feature an aqua colour scheme.
+On 16 August 2019, Chief Minister Fadnavis revealed the model for the rolling stock for the Aqua Line and announced that the line would be called the Aqua Line as the exterior and interior of the train feature an aqua colour scheme.
 The first trial run of the metro line was flagged off Maharashtra Chief Minister Eknath Shinde and Deputy Chief Minister Devendra Fadnavis on the 3 km stretch between Sariput Nagar in Aarey Colony and Marol Naka stations on 30 August 2022.

 Stations and interchange connections

-There will be 27 stations on Line 3.
-Only the northern terminus, Aarey Depot, will be at grade.
-All the other 26 stations will be underground.
-Stations will be equipped with platform screen doors.
+There are be 27 stations on the Aqua Line.
+Only the northern terminus, Aarey Depot, is at grade.
+All the other 26 stations are underground.
+Stations are equipped with platform screen doors.

 Under the original plan, there was to be no direct connectivity between the airport and the metro.
 Commuters would have been required to exit the underground stations, return to ground level and cross a road to reach the airport.
 Upon reviewing the plan, Chief Minister Fadnavis directed the MMRC to redesign the stations to provide direct access between the underground and the airport as well as the Mumbai Central railway station.

 Interchanges

-Passenger interchange facilities, connecting to other railway lines, will be provided at the following stations:
+Passenger interchange facilities, connecting to other railway lines, is provided at the following stations: